yoonhyejin/airflow-with-bigquery-guide/docs/01-set-up.md

 id: airflow
 password: airflow
 ```
-Now, you will see the list of example dags.
+Now, you will see the list of example DAGs.
 ![airflow-example-dags](/airflow-with-bigquery-guide/img/airflow-example-dags.png)

 Refer to [the official document of apache airflow](https://airflow.apache.org/docs/apache-airflow/stable/tutorial/pipeline.html) for more information.